-The penguin has a skin flap to keep an egg warm and perfectly shares the care of its chick with its mate.
+The penguin has a skin flap to keep the egg warm and perfectly shares the care of its chick with its mate.

 What is unusual about the tongue of a mallee fowl?

-This Australian bird uses her tongue to tell if her nest temperature has changed 1/10th of a degree.
+The tongue of an Austrailian mallee fowl is used to test if the nest temperature has changed 1/10th of a degree.

-How does a bat emit sounds to find food?
+How does a bat emit sound to find food?

-This mammal emits sounds up to 20 to 30 times a second to locate flying insects.
+The bat is a mammal that emits sounds up to 20 to 30 times a second to locate flying food.

-This fast-running African mammal would burn up its brain while running if not for a specially designed cooling system.
+The gazelle is a fast-running African mammal that would burn up its brain while running if not for a specially designed cooling system.

 What is unique about the termite?

-No matter what the weather, this insect always keeps its home at 64 degrees.
+The termite is an insect that, no matter what the weather, always keeps its home at 63 degrees.